ryanschuerkamp/ryanschuerkamp/README.md

 I'm currently teaching myself NumPy, Pandas, Machine Learning, and Quantitative Finance and am working on machine learning research with one of my computer science professors.

+I'm interested in learning more about the above topics and want to try and implement my own trading bot.

 Feel free to connect with me on LinkedIn: https://www.linkedin.com/in/ryan-schuerkamp/ or email me at ryanschuerkamp@gmail.com.